tpetricek/tomasp.net/source/academic/notes/thegamma-project.md

 data sources, including open government data, and publish data-driven reports that are:

  1. **Transparent and accountable.** Readers can review how data is used and discover misleading uses of data.
- 2. **Reproducible and connected.** Readers can rerun the analysis using the original data source.
+ 2. **Reproducible and connected.** Readers can run the analysis themselves using the original data source.
  3. **Open and engaging.** Readers can modify parameters and share reports on different aspects of the data.

 To achieve this, we treat data-driven reports as reproducible programs written in a simple